Chakia, Uttar Pradesh

-Chakia (sometimes written as Chakiya) is a small town (nagar panchayat) and the sub-divisional headquarters of Chakia Tehsil in the District of Chandauli of Varanasi Division in the northern Indian state of Uttar Pradesh.
+Chakia (Hindi: चकिया, some times written as Chakiya) is a small town (nagar panchayat) and the sub-divisional headquarters of Chakia Tehsil in the District of Chandauli of Varanasi Division in the northern Indian state of Uttar Pradesh.

 Geography

 The town has an average elevation of 78 m.

-The Chandra Prabha Wildlife Sanctuary, famous for its flora and fauna in the hills of Vindhyas, is a stone throw-away from the town of Chakia.

-The tehsil consists of forests, dams, rivers and hills most of which form the Chandra Prabha Sanctuary.
+The Chandra Prabha Wildlife Sanctuary, located nearby in the Vindhya hills, is well known for its diverse flora and fauna and serves as a popular destination for nature enthusiasts.
+The tehsil's landscape features a blend of forests, dams, rivers and hills, much of which lies within the Chandra Prabha Sanctuary.
 Karamnasa, Chandraprabha and Garai rivers drain the tehsil.

 History

 In British India Chakia was part of the Benares State and was one of the tehsils of Varanasi district until 1997.
 The tehsil stretches from Gangetic plains to the center of Vindhyas plateau.
 A good part of the tehsil lies on the Vindhya plateau.

 Economy

 The economy of the region is largely agricultural.